SOC POlicies

 SOC is a registered charity of amateur choral singers managed by a committee of volunteer trustees elected at the annual general meeting or co-opted as necessary.

-To carry out its charitable objects it presents a number of concerts a year, sometimes performing with orchestral groups and professional soloists.
+To carry out its charitable objectives it presents a number of concerts a year, sometimes performing with orchestral groups and professional soloists.
 Our self-employed Director of Music or a substitute runs rehearsals with an accompanist.

 Whilst there are no employees, SOC may from time to time engage short-term staff to assist the committee in exercising its duties.
 From time to time SOC organises other events such as choral workshops and social events.